barathvelmu/barathvelmu.github.io/README.md

 ## To-do:

-1) Finsih Projects/Portfolio section
-2) Phone number comes as blue on Safari mobile page.
-See if can be fixed (e.g., diff color).
-3) When site is refreshed, it goes back to home page.
+- When site is refreshed, it goes back to home page.
 Fix this.
-4) Custom alert when form is submitted would look nice.
+- Custom alert when form is submitted would look nice.
-5) Add a favicon to website.
-6) Mobile projects "View Details" has too much space, fix in "responsive.css".
+- Mobile projects "View Details" has too much space, fix in "responsive.css".
-7) Make gear palette have a colored background (e.g., home page color) and not transparent.

 ## Project Link: